La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Plumbing pipes could burst 💦

-Your walls could be decorated with burst liquors 🍷
+Your walls could be decorated with burst liquids 🍷

 Your food supplies and household products (like dish soap) would become unusable 🥫